 - It helps to overcome the misleading fact, as its figures focus on current trends and not the fiscal or annual statements numbers.

-- Last twelve months is quite reliable and commonly used method by the analyst for comparison among the peers
+- Last twelve months are quite reliable and commonly used method by the analyst for comparison among the peers.

 - LTM enables accuracy and viable facts in the event of an acquisition